Why Creditor Challenges Occur After You Close Your Business

 Objections to Discharge Still Few and Far Between

 While we mentioned the reasons above why a creditor might try to attack a former business owner, it still does not occur as frequently as you might think.
 You might ask why?
 Here are some reasons:

 - The legal grounds are quite narrow for the creditor to challenge the business owner.
-In order to challenge the discharge of debt, a creditor must prove that the debtor engaged in behavior that justifies challenging the discharge of debt.
-This includes (but is not limited to): fraud in incurring debt, embezzlement, larceny, fraud as a fiduciary, or intentional and malicious injury to property.
-Because this behavior is not easy to prove, the creditors do not tend to challenge unless they have strong proof.
+To challenge the discharge of debt, a creditor must prove that the debtor engaged in behavior that justifies challenging the discharge of indebtedness.
+This includes (but is not limited to): fraud in incurring debt, embezzlement, theft, fraud as a fiduciary, or intentional and malicious injury to property.
+This behavior is not natural to prove.
+Creditors do not tend to challenge unless they have definite proof.

-- In a bankruptcy case, the debtor files specific papers that contain extensive information about his or her finances.
-This is done under oath.
-The business owner is then questioned extensively by creditors about the information on the documents and anything else they deem relevant to the discharge of his or her debts.
-If the information on these documents or from questioning reveals that the debtor really has no assets worth pursing, a shrewd and rational creditor will usually resolve to not throw good money away and pursue an objection.
+- In a bankruptcy case, the debtor files specific papers that contain extensive information about his or her finances under oath.
+The business owner is then questioned extensively by creditors about the information on the documents.
+Questions may include anything else they deem relevant to the discharge of his or her debts.
+Information on these documents or from questioning may reveal that the debtor has no assets worth pursuing.
+A shrewd and rational creditor will usually resolve not to throw good money away and continue an objection.

-In conclusion, there are two opposing tendencies in a closed-business bankruptcy.
-Challenges to discharge are more likely in the case of close relationships between creditor and debtor.
-However, these challenges are usually still rare because of the narrow legal grounds it takes to raise an objection.
-An astute bankruptcy attorney will advise you on this, prepare your bankruptcy paperwork to discourage these types of objections and will help derail any objections if any are brought up.
+In conclusion, there are two possible outcomes in a closed-business bankruptcy.
+Challenges to discharge debt are more likely to occur in the case of close relationships between creditor and debtor.
+However, these challenges are usually still rare because of the narrow legal grounds it takes to object.
+An astute bankruptcy attorney will advise you on this, prepare your bankruptcy paperwork to discourage these types of objections and will help derail any complaints if any are brought up.